 Ronald Ervin McNair, Ph.D.

-EXPERIENCE: While at Massachusetts Institute of Technology, Dr. McNair performed some of the earliest development of chemical HF/DF and high-pressure CO lasers.
-His later experiments and theoretical analysis on the interaction of intense CO2 laser radiation with molecular gases provided new understandings and applications for highly excited polyatomic molecules.
-In 1975, he studied laser physics with many authorities in the field at E’cole D’ete Theorique de Physique, Les Houches, France.
-He published several papers in the areas of lasers and molecular spectroscopy and gave many presentations in the United States and abroad.
+McNair’s experiments and theoretical analysis regarding the interaction of intense CO2 laser radiation with various molecular gases resulted in a new understanding of and new applications for excited polyatomic molecules, and in 1975, he studied laser physics with a number of authorities at the École de Physique in Les Houches, France.
+Throughout his academic career, he published numerous papers on the topics of lasers and molecular spectroscopy and gave many presentations on these topics both in the United States and abroad.

-Following graduation from MIT in 1976, he became a staff physicist with Hughes Research Laboratories in Malibu, California.
-His assignments included the development of lasers for isotope separation and photochemistry utilizing non-linear interactions in low-temperature liquids and optical pumping techniques.
-He also conducted research on the scientific foundations of the martial arts.
+Following his graduation from MIT in 1976, he acquired a position as a staff physicist with Hughes Research Laboratories in Malibu, California.
+Here, he worked on the development of lasers for isotope separation and photochemistry utilizing non-linear interactions in low-temperature liquids and optical pumping techniques.
+A 5th degree black belt karate instructor, McNair additionally channeled his passion for martial arts into his research, seeking to explore the scientific foundations of the discipline.